 Stewart Alexander, an associate professor of Consumer Science, focuses on health communication.
 The professor stated:

 "Physicians are making their best efforts, but they are missing opportunities to create safe environments for teenagers to discuss sexuality and their health,"

-LGBT teenagers are more negatively affected by sexual activity.
+LGBT teenagers have been found to be more negatively affected by sexual activity.
 They are more likely to contract a sexual transmitted infection.
-Those that identify as gay, lesbian or bisexual actually are more likely to get pregnant than one that identifies as a heterosexual female.
-Sex due to being coerced is more frequent as well among these youth.
-Transgender people have a four times higher rate of contracting the HIV virus than those that are heterosexual and have the highest rates of sexual violence.
+Those that identify as gay, lesbian or bisexual; actually, are more likely to get pregnant than a heterosexual female.

 “Because my school’s health program ignores the gay students, I have been pretty clueless about safe sex.
 I had to find information on my own on the Internet because non-straight students are ignored.”

-The problem goes as far as to state in one teacher's curricula,
+The problem goes as far as to state a teacher's curricula,

 "“Any same sex ‘sexual experimentation’ can be confusing to young persons and should be strongly discouraged.”

-To further this point some school's are told to "discourage" the lifestyle and being gay is "unnatural" and going even further to state that those that contracted HIV did so because they "chose" to be gay.
+To further this point, some school's are told to "discourage" the lifestyle; as well as educate the students that being gay is "unnatural.”
+Even going further stating, “individuals that contracted HIV because they had “chosen” to be gay.”

-Hostile school environments hurt these youth and become a barrier for them to reach their full academic potential.
+Hostile school environments continue to hurt these youth; creating a barrier that prevents them from reaching their full academic potential.
 These students experience frequent harassment from peers, maintain lower grade point average's, have lower self-esteem, higher rates of depression, are four times more likely to attempt suicide, and more than half trans-gender adolescents do attempt suicide.